openhatch/open-source-comes-to-campus/README.md

 This is the repository for Open Source Comes to Campus, an event series designed by [OpenHatch](http://openhatch.org/).

 You are free to use these materials however you like.
+The easiest way to get all the materials in this repository is to run  `git clone https://github.com/openhatch/open-source-comes-to-campus` to make a copy on your computer.
 Everything in the repository is licensed [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/us/).

 Want to contribute to Open Source Comes to Campus?
 You can: